Our step-by-step guide will help employers successfully conduct a remote interview with potential candidates using video technology.

 What you say and how you say it matters.
 Remember that it is difficult for subtle cues to be picked up on video—even if we often use them in person.
 Therefore, the tone, language, and pitch of the conversation become the primary tool for engagement.

-You can project confidence and maturity by being prepared for the remote interview, which will increase your comfort level and cause your vocal pitch to lower a bit.
-Avoid filler words (such as ah, um, like, or you know).
+You can project confidence and professionalism by being prepared for the remote interview, which will increase your comfort level and cause your vocal pitch to lower a bit.
+Avoid filler words (such as “ah,” “um,” “like,” or “you know”).
 Overusing words and phrases like these can make you appear as if you lack confidence.
-If you’re not sure whether or not you use filler words, record yourself and listen to the playback.
+If you’re unsure whether or not you use filler words, record yourself and listen to the playback.

 7. Record & Take Notes

-During the video calling interview, be sure to notify the candidate that you will be recording the video.
+When conducting a video interview, notify the candidate that you will be recording the video.
 Video recording services will allow you to record the video during your interview, enabling you to watch the video at a later time to glean the information you may have missed during the initial interview.

-Additionally, be sure to take notes both during the initial interview and when rewatching.
-Your notes should be reflective of how you felt about the candidate’s answers to your interview questions.
-Use our Free Interview Evaluation Forms & Scorecard Templates to help you with note-taking.
+Additionally, ensure to take notes both during the initial interview and when rewatching.
+Your notes should reflect how you felt about the candidate’s answers to your interview questions.

 8. Have a Backup Plan